WA govt expands Microsoft enterprise agreement

 “We are proud to be supporting the WA government on their journey to become one of the most digitally progressive and leading state governments to drive economic growth for its citizens,” he said.

-In 2020, the WA government entered a direct contract with Microsoft, having previously relied on a reseller agreement with Data#3.
+In 2020, the WA government entered a direct contract with Microsoft, having previously relied solely on a reseller agreement with Data#3.

 The state’s Office of Digital Government also signed a memorandum of understanding with Microsoft on cyber security.